 The Wall Street Journal reported that Global Financial Integrity, a Washington, D.C.-based research and advocacy group that tracks illicit financial flows, said those flows are growing at an average of 9.4 percent per year.

-Editor's note: This blog post was originally published in 2015 and was updated recently to reflect new Salary Guide data.
+Editor's note: This blog post was updated recently to reflect new Salary Guide data.